 When a doctor listens to a patient, they are gathering important information about possible afflictions.
 Unfortunately, there are times when doctors failed to listen to patients and proceed to run countless tests that do not need to be completed.
 Not only could this create pain and suffering for the patient, but it could lead to tremendous medical costs.

 When a patient is undergoing treatment, their condition will inevitably change.
 This could be due to an improvement in the patient’s condition, but it could also be a worsening of a patient’s condition.
 If a patient tells their doctor that something has changed, they should be listened to, and treatment should be adjusted appropriately.

 All too often, a doctor will treat a patient’s initial emergency and failed to follow up with adequate care.
 Part of the process of recovery is continual monitoring by a healthcare professional.
 Improper follow-up care is indirectly also a failure to listen to a patient.

 If you or somebody you love has been injured or become ill because the doctor ignored your complaints, seek legal assistance as soon as possible.
-At the Weitz Firm, our skilled and experienced team will investigate every aspect of your case and work to secure the compensation you deserve.
+At The Weitz Firm, LLC, our skilled and experienced team will investigate every aspect of your case and work to secure the compensation you deserve.
 This could include: